 Circulating tumour cells (CTCs) are acknowledged as important tumour biomarkers.
 However, their rarity (typically 1-10 in 1L of blood) and the small volume of blood that can be analysed from cancer patients (typically 10-20ml) impose severe limitations to assess their informative value.
 Our group has introduced diagnostic leukapheresis (DLA) as a powerful approach to enrich circulating tumour cells (CTCs) from litres of blood.
 This approach has now been adopted by several international groups and it has been instrumental in the activities of CTC-Trap and CANCER-ID European consortia.
 We believe that the higher number of CTCs that can be collected by this minimally invasive method provide unprecedented opportunities for CTC-based research and clinical applications in the sense of a true liquid biopsy.
 Our group is committed to further develop the technique and prove the clinical relevance of DLA-CTCs.

-CANCER-ID is an European consortium that aims to validate technologies for Circulating Tumour Cells (CTCs), circulating tumour DNA (ctDNA), circulating free micro RNAs (cfmiRNAs) and exosome-bound miRNA as blood-based biomarkers to determine the absence/presence of drug targets and/or assess response to treatment in non-small cell lung carcinomas (NSCLC, large indication) and treatment refractory HER2-positive metastatic breast cancer (Her2RMBC, small indication).
+CANCER-ID (2015-2019) was an European consortium that aimed to validate technologies for Circulating Tumour Cells (CTCs), circulating tumour DNA (ctDNA), circulating free micro RNAs (cfmiRNAs) and exosome-bound miRNA as blood-based biomarkers to determine the absence/presence of drug targets and/or assess response to treatment in non-small cell lung carcinomas (NSCLC, large indication) and treatment refractory HER2-positive metastatic breast cancer (Her2RMBC, small indication).

-In the project our group leads task 1.3 aiming at enumerating CTCs in diagnostic leukaphaeresis (DLA) products, and task 1.4 aiming at comparing isolation methods of single CTCs.
+In the project our group led task 1.3 aiming at enumerating CTCs in diagnostic leukaphaeresis (DLA) products, and task 1.4 aiming at comparing isolation methods of single CTCs.

-This project is funded by the Innovative Medicines Initiative Joint Undertaking (IMI JU) [Grant Agreement #115749].
+This project was funded by the Innovative Medicines Initiative Joint Undertaking (IMI JU) [Grant Agreement #115749].

 In this project we aim to evaluate the potential of circulating tumour cells to follow the genetic evolution of castration-resistant prostate cancer (mCRPC) during systemic therapy.
 We aim to explore the utility of CTCs as source of molecular biomarkers of therapeutic resistance.
 For that we analyse the genetic makeup of multiple single circulating tumour cells isolated from blood samples collected at different moments of treatment and investigate changes in the clonal architecture of the CTC population.
 The objective is to identify molecular traces able to predict sensitivity and/or resistance to specific drugs.